Danube Cycle Path Stage 1 North Bank: Passau - Schlögen

 Public Transit

-Take the train to the Passau main train station.
+By train to Passau main station.

 Parking